amhiggin/DistributedFileSystem/README.md

 ### Locking Server
 There is one locking server in the distributed file-system.
 It manages the operation of locking and unlocking files as requested by clients.
 It is accessible at URL endpoint http://127.0.0.1:5001/.
 Any requests for a read or write on a remote file copy must first be routed through this service for approval.

 Each file which exists on a remote file-server will have a corresponding record with the locking server.
-This record exists as a lookup-table, where each entry is a [file_id, is_locked] pair.<b>TODO look at storing the details of which client has locked the file, with this lock record too.</b>
+This record exists as a lookup-table, where each entry is a [file_id, is_locked] pair.
 * Any client wishing to write to a file must request the lock for that file.
 They will not be granted the lock until the file is no longer locked.
- * <b>However</b>, a safety mechanism in the form of a timeout (60 seconds) is used to guard against infinite waiting for a lock to be released.
+  * <b>However</b>, a safety mechanism in the form of a timeout (<b>60 seconds</b>) is used to guard against infinite waiting for a lock to be released.
 After the timeout has elapsed, if the file is still locked, it will be assumed that the client has died and the lock is removed.
 * Any client wishing to read a file, will not be able to read it until it is unlocked.

 <i><b>Assumption</b>: the implementation assumes that when a remote copy is created for the first time on a file-server, it doesn't need to be locked (nobody will try to concurrently access the file until after it has been created).</i>

 ## Client-side Caching
 A caching solution in a system allows for quicker access time to files if used effectively.
 It involves the local storage of up-to-date copies of files, so that if the remote copy of a file hasn’t changed since the last time it was accessed, it can be read locally rather than requiring a request over the network.
 By using caching, the performance of a system can be enhanced since the servers are likely to have less loading at a given time.
 However, if not implemented appropriately on the client-side it can introduce unnecessary runtime overheads.

 In general, it is most efficient to use caching on the client-side to reduce the number of relatively-slow additional calls required over the network, in particular reducing the network access required for a file read.
 Concerns such as cache invalidation for out-of-date copies of cached files, and an eviction policy in order to keep the contents of the cache relevant and small in number, are important to consider.